SLASH2NL/bolcom/docs/Api/ShippingLabelsApi.md

 Get a shipping label

-Gets a shipping label by shipping label id.
+Retrieves a shipping label by shipping label id.
+Metadata for the shipping label is added as headers in the response.
+If you are only interested in the metadata, you can do a HEAD request to retrieve only the headers without the label data.

 ### Example